 I am a multilingual (5 languages) person with spanish origins, but who was born and raised in Switzerland.
 I love to help people especially teaching them, as I am conviced we would live in a better world with a higher education level.
 In my opinion education has a huge effect on the social behaviour of each one of us.
 More educated people means less crime and more social values.
 I am blessed and very happy, if I can contribute something in this matter.

-St. Augustine College - Associates, Business Management
+Undergraduate Degree: Saint Augustine College - Associates, Business Management

 AP German Language and Culture

 Treat every student fairly and respectfully, and create a positive and enjoyable ambience, which allows us to learn and to teach in a much easier and more fun method.

 What might you do in a typical first session with a student?